coreinfrastructure/best-practices-badge/doc/criteria.md

   <sup>[<a href="#oss_license">oss_license</a>]&#8224;</sup>
 - <a name="oss_license_osi"></a> It is SUGGESTED that any required license(s) be [approved by the Open Source Initiative (OSI)](https://opensource.org/licenses).
-  The OSI uses a rigorous approval process to determine which licenses are OSS.
+  The OSI uses a rigorous license approval process to determine which licenses are OSS.
   <sup>[<a href="#oss_license_osi">oss_license_osi</a>]&#8224;</sup>
 - <a name="license_location"></a>The project MUST post license(s) in a standard